 Causeway to Antelope Island

 Head west on Antelope Drive until you reach the guard house at the start of the causeway.
 Alternately, you could shorten the ride by three miles each way and avoid the traffic from Syracuse to the park by starting your ride from the small parking lot near the guard house, where there is a bathroom and a small picnic area.
-Remember to bring $3.00 per person which is the current day use fee for cyclists.
+There is an entrance fee for cyclists, be sure to check with the park for the current fee amount.

 Once you have crossed the causeway and passed the small marina, turn right.
 Follow the signs towards the visitor center.
 You will basically do a counter-clockwise loop following Antelope Island Drive, around the north end of the island.
 You’ll pass some campgrounds, trailheads, day use areas, and the Bridger Bay area, which is the location of the Buffalo Island Grill.
 The irony is not lost when you realize there are no bison to be seen anywhere on this end of the island considering the signature item on the Grill’s menu is the Buffalo Burger.